cardano-foundation/developer-portal/docs/smart-contracts/plu-ts.md

 [`plu-ts`](https://github.com/HarmonicLabs/plu-ts) is a Typescript-embedded programming language and library for developing smart contracts on the Cardano blockchain.
 It is designed for smart contract efficiency while staying as close as possible to the Typescript syntax.

-The tool is composed by the eDSL that allows you to create smart contracts and compile them; and an off-chain library that introuduces all the types required to interact with the Cardano ledger and create transactions.
+The tool is composed by the eDSL that allows you to create smart contracts and compile them; and an off-chain library that introduces all the types required to interact with the Cardano ledger and create transactions.

 ## Getting started

-Visit the [Get started with plu-ts](/docs/get-started/plu-ts) to install plu-ts unsing `npm` and setup your project.
+Visit the [Get started with plu-ts](/docs/get-started/plu-ts) to install `plu-ts` using `npm` and set up your project.

 You can find the documentation for `plu-ts` at [pluts.harmoniclabs.tech](https://pluts.harmoniclabs.tech/).